 Working group recommendations

 The working group delivered its recommendations on February 1, 2019.
-The Medieval Institute is modifying the online session proposal form to reflect some of the changes recommended by the working group.
-The new form will be available before the end of February.
+The Medieval Institute has modified the online session proposal form to reflect some of the changes recommended by the working group.

 Working group members